eponsonby/learndotco_notes/online_software_engineering.md

    - In an instance method, self will always refer to the instance itself
    - In a class method, self will always refer to the class itself
    - Self can be thought of as the thing that will receive this method call

+## OO Tic Tac Toe
+### Procedural vs Object Oriented Ruby
+* In procedural programming, we have data and we have the procedures or instructions for operating on that data
+* In PP data and procedures are two separate things
+* in OOP, we have units of code that contain both data and instructions, such that an object operates on its own data structure
+## Object Relationships
+### Intro to Object Relationships